oreplay/oreplay-backend/README.md

 We are working on two different databases:
 - `phputesting` for unit testing (it will be created automatically when running tests)
 - `app_rest` for local development (it will be created automatically when browsing [api/v1/ping/pong](http://localhost/api/v1/ping/pong))

+Browsing that endpoint also **runs the pending migrations**, which is how a deploy applies them.
+Seeds are opt-in and need `?seeds=true`; see the setup section above.

 Migrations should be the only way to perform changes in the database schema.